-Proposals will be prioritized for funding based on the potential to affect the previously listed strategic initiatives and the validity of methodology.
-Any level of funding may be requested for one to three years, but the project budget must clearly justify requested funding.
+Proposals will be prioritized for funding based on the potential to advance our research priorities and initiatives and the validity of methodology.
+Funding may be requested for one to three years, and the project budget must clearly justify requested funding.